Updated April 2021.

 - OSHA-NIOSH Heat Safety Tool — CDC via Apple App Store

-Shift work is common during the busy season, with many workers toiling late into the night to make deadlines.
-However, your crew should be aware of the health risks associated with shift work including fatigue, sleep disturbances and insomnia, and gastrointestinal symptoms.
-The ability to recognize these issues will help ensure workers are taking breaks when they need to and not simply surviving on caffeine.
+Shift work is common during the busy season, with many workers toiling late into the night to meet deadlines.
+However, your crew should be aware of the health risks associated with shift work, including fatigue, sleep disturbances and insomnia, and gastrointestinal symptoms.
+Helping workers to recognize these issues will help them learn when to take breaks.

 - Plain Language About Shift Work — Centers for Disease Control and Prevention (CDC)